adammabrouk/adam-3d-assistant/README.md

 ## 🧱 Hardware & Edge Datacenter Composition

-Your datacenter is composed of:
+This Mini-Datacenter is composed of:

 ### 🧠 Compute
 - 4× Intel NUCs (reconditioned)